-While there aren’t many bargains in Munich, there are a surprising number of one-of-kind activities and sights to take in that are completely free.
+While there aren’t many bargains in Munich, there are a surprising number of one-of-a-kind activities and sights that are completely free.

-Sure, most parks are free – though few are like Munich’s Englischer Garten (English Garden), which is bigger than London’s Hyde Park and Central Park in New York.
-Find your way to Kleinhesseloher See (a lake) and stake out some turf on the manicured lawns for sunbathing or a picnic.
+Sure, most parks are free – though few are like Munich’s Englischer Garten (English Garden), which is bigger than both London’s Hyde Park and Central Park in New York.
+Find your way to Kleinhesseloher See (a lake) and stretch out on the manicured lawns for sunbathing or a picnic.

 Other delightful features of this urban oasis include a Greek-style temple with grand views, and (naturally) several beer gardens.
 The most famous – and one of Munich’s largest – sprawls around the unmissable Chinesischer Turm (Chinese Tower), a five-tiered wooden pagoda.

 Planning tip: Pay a visit to the Japanisches Teehaus at the right time, and you could enjoy an authentic Japanese tea ceremony.
 It only happens twice a month between April and October, and you can't prebook.

 2. Drool over luxury cars at BMW Welt